-- 1. Set weight loss targets based on current body fat percentage, and weight gain targets based on training status (beginner, intermediate, advanced).
+Set weight loss targets based on current body fat percentage, or weight gain targets based on training status (beginner, intermediate, advanced).

-*For ease and simplicity we’ll assume that fat loss is linear and any scale weight change reflects pure fat loss in a cut, or weight gain (muscle and a little fat) in the slow-bulk. – More on this in, How to Track Your Progress When Dieting.
+*For ease and simplicity we’ll assume fat loss is linear and any scale weight change reflects pure fat loss in a cut, or weight gain (muscle and a little fat) in the slow-bulk.
+That probably won’t be the case, so I’d recommend you track body changes more thoroughly.
+You can see how I do this here: How to Track Your Progress When Dieting

 How much fat can I lose per week?

-Recall from the article How and When to Manipulate Your Macros that there is a theoretical limit to how much fat can be released from the fat stores in a single day, and this is inversely proportionate to how lean you are.
-If you go over this limit, then you will lose muscle mass, regardless of whether you keep your protein intake high (specifics covered in next article, Macros).
+There is a theoretical limit to how much fat can be released from the fat stores in a single day and this is inversely proportionate to how lean we are.
+If we go over this limit, we will lose muscle mass, regardless of whether we keep our protein intake high (specifics covered in next article on macro setting).

 Simply put, fatter folks can get away with greater rates of fat loss than leaner people.

-Maximum fat loss recommendations depend on a persons body-fat percentage rather than total body weight.
-If you shoot for the following you should be ok for preserving muscle mass:
+Maximum fat-loss recommendations depend on a person’s body fat percentage rather than total body weight.
+If you shoot for the following, in my experience, you should be ok for preserving muscle mass:

 |Body fat %||Loss /week|